Cobalt-Strike/External-C2/README.md

 All communication to and from the External C2 server uses this frame format.
 All communication to and from the SMB Beacon named pipe server uses this frame format as well.

 > [!NOTE]
-> many high-level languages will use big-endian (also called network-byte) order when they serialize an integer to a stream.
+> Many high-level languages will use big-endian (also called network-byte) order when they serialize an integer to a stream.
 Developers should make sure they get this byte order correct when they build their third-party controller and client programs.
 The 4-byte little-endian byte order is what the SMB Beacon uses to allow another Beacon (and now third-party client) to control it.
 The External C2 server uses this frame convention to stay consistent with the SMB Beacon.

 ### No authentication